ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 AbortGroup terminates a Connection and also terminates any other Connections that are
-entangled with this on in a Connection Group.
+entangled with this one in a Connection Group.
 For example, all of the Connections in a
 group might be streams of a single session for a multistreaming protocol; aborting the entire
 group would close the underlying session.
 See also {{groups}}.